Choosing the Right Staking Tool: A Features Comparison

 Dashboards for Node and Validator Monitoring

 For stakers determined to pursue solo staking, they will have to monitor the performance of their validators.
-This could range from tracking users’ rewards and earnings to measuring electrical consumption and infrastructure runtime.
-Online and open-source tools offer users with dashboards to monitor almost everything about their validators.
-Choosing the Right Staking Tool: A Features Comparison With dashboards, users can see the financial performance of their staked tokens:
+Performance monitoring could range from tracking users’ rewards and earnings to measuring electrical consumption and infrastructure runtime.

-• Total crypto balance
+- Total crypto balance

-• Annual rewards rate
+- Annual rewards rate

-• Claimed rewards and,
+- Claimed rewards and

-• Hardware usage
+- Hardware usage

 Dashboard Benefits

-If users are aiming to run their staking operations as a business, then a platform for measuring performance is key.
-Users need to see how their validator performs in order to maximize their earnings.
-Dashboards feed users with essential data to run their staking operations:
+If users aim to run their staking operations as a business, a platform for measuring performance is key.
+Users need to see how their validator performs to maximize their earnings.

 Multi-Validator Monitoring